 The first thing to do on a project for any new team member is to make sure the application is up and running on their computers.
 This process can be different depending on the technologies.

-Pass of app tests shows that the application has been set up properly and any further changes will not affect the old features.
+Executing the app tests shows that the application has been set up properly and any further changes will not affect the old features.

 The staging server is the final step leading to the deployment of an application to a production server.
 With this, developers can test their code to know if the application will run with other codes.
-It is important to highlight the step-by-step process with utmost details.
-This highlight should include updates of live applications, the recent changes, and the order of operation.
+It is important to highlight the step-by-step process with utmost detail.
+This highlight should include updates of live applications, recent changes, and the order of operation.

-Documenting debugged issues by the previous team will help new coming team members to save time on recurring issues and know how to deal with them.
+Documenting debugged issues by the previous team will help new coming team members save time on recurring issues and know how to deal with them.

 There are cases where a programmer might not have the required writing skills.
 In this case, they can record screencasts to show the setup of the development environment, deployment, and so on.
 Tools like Docker and Vagrant can be handy for configuring repeatable development environments.